ricniew/ITM-TLS1.n-implementation/README.md

 3.4.2 Step by step using functions <a id='3.4.2'></a>
 -----------------------------------

-You can execute each function from the command prompt.
+Alternatively, you can execute each function from the command prompt.
 But before starting to modify files or options you must:

 - **Perform a backup of all files and settings you want to modify**.
 Otherwise you cannot go back in case of failures.
 - Execute `. .\init_tlsv1.2.ps1` for Windows or `. ./init_tlsv1.2` for Unix/Linux to initialize TLS version specific variables